The lady behind “The Exorcism of Emily Rose”: Anneliese Michel

 In 1976, a German Catholic woman died of malnutrition and dehydration after a series of sixty-seven exorcism rites.

-Her name was Anna Elisabeth “Anneliese” Michel, born in September 1952.
+Her name was Anna Elisabeth “Anneliese” Michel, born in Klingenberg, West Germany in September 1952.

 Image from geralt on Pixabay.com

-She said she saw “devil faces” throughout the day.
+She said she kept seeing “devil faces” throughout the day.
 In the same month, she was prescribed a drug intended for psychoses including schizophrenia.

 After taking pharmaceuticals for five years and having long-term treatment at the hospital, Anneliese was growing increasingly frustrated with her medical care.
 She was also becoming intolerant to Christian spaces and objects such as the crucifix.